yousif-khalil-abdulkarim/daiso-core/website/docs/Components/Task.md

 The `@daiso-tech/core/task` component provides a better alternative to `Promise`.

 :::info
-In the future the `@daiso-tech/core/task` will provide support for structured concurrency.
+In the future the `@daiso-tech/core/task` component will provide support for structured concurrency.
 :::

 ## Basic usage